 Students may specialize in one of the four fields below.
-Completion of 1) at least 4 Elective Subjects (8 credits), 2)

-and 3) a Research Project within one of these fields is necessary to obtain a Specialization.
+Completion of 1) at least 4 Elective Subjects (8 credits), 2) all seminar subjects and 3) a supervisor affiliated to one of these fields is necessary to obtain a Specialization.
 Students may also choose to complete the MBA degree without Specialization.
 Double specialization between some of the Specializations is also possible.